dizhaky/ZepCloud/apps/azure-rag-setup/STORAGE_COST_ANALYSIS.md

 ---

-## 🔍 THE REAL REASON FOR HIGH COSTS:
+## 🔍 THE REAL REASON FOR HIGH COSTS

 ### **Azure AI Search is NOT just storage - it's a premium search service:**